-State and Federal Requirements for Schools
+Federal and State Requirements for Schools

 SB 1186 increases the PE requirement from 60 minutes to 120 per week in grades K-5, with flexibility in the additional 60 minutes to include health and wellness education and a variety of means to increase student physical activity.
+(Effective November, 2009).

-HB 1051 creates the Diabetes management in Schools Act, requiring schools to develop diabetes medical management plans for students with diabetes.
+HB 1051 creates the Diabetes Management in Schools Act, requiring schools to develop diabetes medical management plans for students with diabetes.